valtech-sd/amqp-cacoon/readme.md

 - Simple interace around amqplib
 - Publish flow control included out of the box (Wait for drain event if we can't publish)
-- timeout if drain event does not occure after some amount of time when channel is not ready to receive a publish
+- timeout if drain event does not occurs after some amount of time when channel is not ready to receive a publish
+- Consume single or batch of messages

 ## Requirements to tests